Booth notebook

 Listen for

 Listen for where the arrangement opens wider than the first impression suggests, especially when the rhythm section changes the floor under the lead.
-Notice how it hands the weight to Deuce by The Cardigans off The Rest Of The Best (2024) instead of crowding the next move.
+Notice how it hands the weight to No Shade in the Shadow of The Cross by Sufjan Stevens off Carrie & Lowell (2015) instead of crowding the next move.

 02next